 In September 2017, we met top musician, composer and all-round cool cat, Dom James.
 Countless late-night jazz sessions later, Dom went on to curate the rather excellent music for our one-off, immersive theatre production – ‘Night at the Bombay Roxy‘.
-We loved him and his band so much, they now play every Wednesday, Thursday, and Friday in Dishoom Kensington from 7:30pm.
+We loved him and his band so much, they now play three sets every Thursday and Friday night in Dishoom Kensington from 7:15pm.

 Dom is delightfully mad, incredibly talented and a genuinely brilliant fellow.
 Here he’s written some words (or nerdy jazz notes, as he calls them) on his love of jazz and how the Dishoom Kensington score came to be.
 We thank him immensely for his bottomless awesomeness.